Hey there friend, and Welcome aboard!!

 No, not TV show. 😛

 The chord on here is detachable and represents the perfect length for me.
 Not too long and not too short.

 It terminates in a 3.5mm jack and mine DID NOT come with a 1/4″ adapter.
 I highly recommend getting a snap-on, as most screw-on adapters will not work.
 I believe my version was the “S” version.
 The regular version comes with an adapter if I remember correctly.

 The HD600’s build is also very good, but surprisingly it feels lighter than a 9500.

 They’re made of mostly plastic, and the headband itself has been known to crack under extreme stress.

-This is because the clamp force itself is very tight at first, and users tend to want to stretch them out for a few days prior to an extended listening session.
+This is because the clamping force itself is very tight at first, and users tend to want to stretch them out for a few days prior to an extended listening session.